 On which arm do you wear your watch?

 This was a question asked in church recently by Rikki Grace, the wife of Pastor Ryan Grace of Bluffton, Ohio.
 I’ve never met them, but I can’t wait until I do.
-The two adults were about to join other adults and several youth from their church on a Week of Hope mission trip in Indianapolis.
+The two adults were about to join other adults and several youth from their church on a mission trip in Indianapolis.

 Rikki then challenged everyone in the congregation to switch their watch from the arm they usually wear it to the other one.
 How’s that feel?